nautes-labs/website/src/en/guide/user-guide/code-repo.md

 A code repository used for storing a project's source code, pipeline configurations, or deployment manifests.
 Only Git is supported.

-In the software development process, a single code repository often cannot independently complete expected functions.
-It may need to depend on other code repositories to complete specific features, and these code repositories are usually referred to as "dependency libraries."
-The "Code Repository Authorization" feature grants authorization to a code repository for products or projects.
-This enables the code repository of the products or projects to use the authorized code repository for project integration.
+The pipeline runtime needs to fetch the source code, pipeline configurations, and other related files from the code repository to implement project integration.
+By granting code repository authorization to products or projects, and granting the code repository secrets related to products or projects to the pipeline runtime, the pipeline runtime can use the secrets to read or write to the authorized code repository for project integration.

 Support both [Command Line](deploy-an-application.md#initialize-a-product) and API for maintaining repositories and maintaining repository authorizations.